chocolateboy/pmsencoder/README.markdown

 These instructions assume you have the latest version of [PS3 Media Server](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) (PMS) and the latest version of [Java](http://www.java.com/en/download/index.jsp).

 You'll need a version of perl >= 5.10.0 installed.
-This should be easy to find on MacOS X and Linux if it isn't installed already.
+This should be easy to find on Mac OS X and Linux if it isn't installed already.
 The latest version of [Strawberry Perl](http://strawberryperl.com/) (currently 5.10.1.0) is recommended for Windows.
 In addition, the following Perl modules are required:

 * IO::All
 * List::MoreUtils